phokchanrithisak/OmniVirtVRPlayer-Unity-Example/README.md

 ![Switch Platform](https://github.com/OmniVirt/OmniVirtVRPlayer-Unity-Example/raw/master/Screenshots/switchplatform.jpg)

-Please note that if you do not switch the platform, your code will not be able to be compiled.
+Please note that if you do not switch the platform, your code will not be able to compile.

 ## Prepare a script